Tenant’s Guide to Residential Lettings

 Right To Rent

 By law, landlords must ensure that any tenant has the ‘Right to Reside’ in the UK.
-You will be asked for the appropriate forms of identification and visas.
+You will be asked for the appropriate forms of identification.

 Deposits

-Once an offer has been agreed, subject-to-contract and references, it is normal practice for a holding deposit of one week's rent to be paid in respect of the proposed tenancy.
+Once an offer has been agreed, it is normal practice for a holding deposit of one week's rent to be paid in respect of the proposed tenancy.

 This deposit does not constitute a formal tenancy for the property nor does it secure the accommodation.

-Holding Deposit - Non Housing Act (Private Tenancies over £100,000 PA) & Company Lets
+Holding Deposit - Non-Housing Act Tenancy & Company Tenancy

-Once an offer has been agreed, subject-to-contract and references, it is normal practice for a holding deposit of one week rent to be paid in respect of the proposed tenancy.
+Once an offer has been agreed, it is normal practice for a holding deposit of one weeks rent to be paid in respect of the proposed tenancy.
 This deposit does not constitute a formal tenancy for the property nor does it secure the accommodation.

-Should you withdraw from the transaction prior to the completion of a formal tenancy, the reservation fee or part of it may be retained in respect of administration charges or loss of rental income.
+Should you withdraw from the transaction prior to the completion of a formal tenancy, the holding deposit may be retained in respect of administration charges or loss of rental income.

-Should the Landlord decide not to proceed with the tenancy, then the reservation fee will be refunded in full.
+Should the Landlord decide not to proceed with the tenancy, then the holding deposit will be refunded in full.

-A security deposit usually equal to five weeks rent for properties where the annual rent is up to £50,000 per annum, and six weeks rent for where the annual rent exceeds this, will be held for the duration of the tenancy by either the Landlord or Agent against damages, dilapidations, missing items etc or if cleaning is required at the property.
+A security deposit usually equivalent to five weeks rent for properties where the annual rent is up to £50,000 per annum, and six weeks rent for where the annual rent exceeds this, will be held for the duration of the tenancy by either the Landlord or Agent against damages, dilapidations, missing items etc.

-If the tenancy is an Assured Shorthold Tenancy (AST), the most common form of tenancy in England and Wales, then your deposit will be subject to the Tenancy Deposit Protection Scheme (TDPS).
+With an Assured Periodic Tenancy (APT), then your deposit will be subject to the Tenancy Deposit Protection Scheme (TDPS).
 This is a government approved scheme that requires by law that the tenant’s deposit is protected by either an insurance based scheme or a custodial scheme.
 The landlord or letting agent can hold the deposit and register it with an insured scheme or pass it on to a custodial scheme to hold.
 If Stella Lange LLP is asked to hold the deposit, it will be registered with an insurance based scheme of the Tenancy Deposit Scheme (TDS).
 The deposit will be covered by the Client Money Protection Scheme – NFoPP reference number C0008227, which is an insurance scheme that covers any money handled by the letting agent.
-If your tenancy is a Non Housing Act agreement, then the above does not apply.

 Tenancy Agreement